 Yet strangely, in fiction we also consider profanity's use a go-to means of showing extreme emotion; a signpost that a work is dark, serious, or "mature"; and, often, completely hilarious.
 These are a few of the reasons creators sometimes deliberately insert more profane language and/or ideas into works that may not have had much (if any) profanity before.
 When this happens, you wind up with an installment that is Ruder and Cruder.

 Ruder and Cruder describes any work that contains a significantly increased amount of profane language and/or ideas than previous installments in its series or franchise.
 While "profane language" certainly does include the classic Seven Dirty Words and variants thereof, it's not limited to them alone.
-It also includes things like racist, sexist, and/or homophobic slurs; offensive, off-color, mean-spirited humor; and references to subjects generally considered taboo.
+It also includes things like racist, sexist, homophobic, and/or (to a lesser extent) ableist slurs; offensive, off-color, mean-spirited humor; and references to subjects generally considered taboo.
 While lewd speech and/or gags also tend to crop up in Ruder and Cruder works, they tend to be more geared towards insulting humor or shock value than actually titillating the audience.

 Moreover, for a work to be eligible for this trope, the amount of profanity must be increased from prior installments, and that increase must be significant enough to be jarring or at least easily noticeable.
 Adding a few more curses into a film where everyone curses every other word is not significant.
 Adding just five curses into a series that has previously had none is quite significant.